Finesse/SwiftMailerDefaultsPlugin/README.md

     (new \Swift_Message())
         ->setTo('bjohnson@example.com', 'Bill Johnson')
         ->setSubject('Hi')
-        ->setBody('This is awesome, I don't need to specify the from address!')
+        ->setBody('This is awesome, I don\'t need to specify the from address!')
 );
 ```